-Sheriff's Office to create task force on domestic violence
+The Sheriff's Office hopes to create a task force that can come up with a comprehensive plan on domestic violence within 120 days.

 Deputies and police officers in Flagler County arrest about one person per day on a domestic violence charge.
 In 2013, Corey Miller, 29, was one of them.

-"What about that little boy who for the past five years — before it has become a public problem — has watched his family become something so dark that his life, his choices and his love are forever altered?"— COREY MILLER
+"What about that little boy who for the past five years — before it has become a public problem — has watched his family become something so dark that his life, his choices and his love are forever altered?"

 At a summit convened by the Flagler County Sheriff's Office June 28 to announce the agency's intention to form a task force to address domestic violence, Miller spoke about how domestic violence reaches through generations, warping children's understanding of family and leaving them vulnerable to self-medication with alcohol or drugs.

 By the time law enforcement officers are called to a home, he said, domestic violence in that family is already out of control.